hayj/WebCrawler/README.md

 	parallelRequests=[5, 20, 50],
 	browserCount=[50, 100],

  * **alpha**: Is a number between 0.0 and 1.0 which determine the proxy pattern allocation.
-If near to 0.0, it will allocate only best proxies to all browsers, if near to 1.0, it will allocate uniformly all proxies to all browser, you will see the allocation in logs at each *multi-armed bandit* round.
+If near to 0.0, it will allocate only best proxies to all browsers, if near to 1.0, it will allocate uniformly all proxies to all browsers, you will see the allocation in logs at each *multi-armed bandit* round.
- * **parallelRequests**: The number of parallel for the bandit to choose
+ * **parallelRequests**: The number of parallel requests for the bandit to choose.
- * **browserCount**: The number of browsers for the bandit to choose (must be greater than *parallelRequests*)
+ * **browserCount**: The number of browsers for the bandit to choose (must be greater than *parallelRequests*).

 ## Time init parameters